JakeGWater/vpifg.com/source/about.rst

     :class: avatar

 Hi I'm Jake.
-I make software for a living, and I love remixing technologies to produce new an interesting things.
+I make software for a living, but film and video have always been a passion.
-After seeing [UnrealEngine]_ do real time VFX I was immediately hooked on the idea.
+A while back I got into Virtual Production, and started out trying to build a home studio.
+Between [UnrealEngine]_, [Blender]_, [Resolve]_ and other free software the world of filmmaking has never felt more accessible.
 I absolutely love the idea of real, immediate, interactive worlds to explore as a filmmaker.

-I jumped in feet-first, building up a home studio for virtual production with a few friends and colleagues.
+I started recording some of our progress on YouTube, with as much technical detail as possible.
+At a certain point, around when our Google slide deck reached 100 slides, we realized a website was a better way to organize our learnings.

 Our dream for virtual production to enable anyone to produce great content, from anywhere.
-This is mostly a journal of our process, but I hope it will be useful to others.
+We intend to document whatever progress we make, but the site is flexible enough that anyone can contribute.

+Happy filming.

 .. toctree::
     :hidden: